 Let's go

-Towards the end of week 1, players compete for a spot in the round of 16.
+Towards the end of the early main-draw rounds, players compete for a spot in the round of 16.
 This is where you'll have a chance to witness some nail-biting battles and potential upsets.

 Key Matches

-Towards the end of week 1, the higher-seeded players will start to face increasing challenges, and third-round matches in both men's and women's singles will also start.
+Towards the end of week 1, the higher-seeded players will start to face increasing challenges, and the latter stages of the early rounds in both men's and women's singles begin to take shape.

 Atmosphere